 Which font format to save to your computer?
 TTF vs OTF

-There are two font formats available, the TTF (True Type Font) or OTF (Open Type Font).
-TTF is the older font format extension that was developed in the late 80s.
-It has a glyph table that defined how each character looked.
 The OTF format is newer and supported by Mac OS X and Windows 2000 and later.
 OTF fonts supports more advanced typesetting features such as ligatures, alternates, and small caps within each font rather than a separate set of fonts.
 So if you have a choice, install the OTF format instead.

 Your decision on what what to fonts to choose

 There are many factors to consider when choosing fonts for your designs.
 Make sure your designs are not cluttered so limit the different types of fonts to 2 per design, know the target audience you are selling to, which type of fonts will work for your design, and make sure the fonts you choose actually convey the message you are trying to make.
-The guide above is just that…a guideline and not a hard set rule.
-Ultimately, it is up to you what to use and when to use them because you are the artist, the creative brains behind the design.

 TELL US: